Outdoorsy Review: List or Find an RV for Rent

 Let’s get started!

 Whether you’re an owner or a renter, the site can work for you.
 Outdoorsy provides a platform for owners to list their RVs for rent and for prospective renters to browse listings.
-Owners and renters have profiles complete with reviews written by people they’ve rented to or from.
+Even better, you’ll know what to expect because both owners and renters have profiles that include reviews written by people they’ve rented to or from.

-More than that, Outdoorsy offers a private chat and secure payment system, enabling renters and owners to negotiate and finalize a deal on the platform.
+Additionally, Outdoorsy offers a private chat and secure payment system, enabling renters and owners to negotiate and finalize a deal on the platform.
 They also administer liability and optional travel insurance.
-It’s a complete one-stop-shop experience for RV renters.
+It’s a complete one-stop shop experience for RV renters.

 For owners, listing with Outdoorsy is akin to a landlord hiring a property manager.
 Owners set their rates and availability.
 Then they communicate with interested renters, but Outdoorsy handles the screening and payment collection, for a fee.